ONLINE GUIDES TO CONVICT RESEARCH

 From January 1788, when the First Fleet of convicts arrived at Botany Bay, to the end of convict transportation 80 years later, over 160,000 convicts were transported to Australia.

-However many convicts ended up in other states or colonies, having been taken there by their assigned masters or by moving there after gaining their freedom.
+Although convicts were transported to the colonies of New South Wales, Tasmania and Western Australia, many convicts ended up in other states or colonies, having been taken there by their assigned masters or by moving there after gaining their freedom.
 Distant settlements such as Moreton Bay and Norfolk Island were also used as places of secondary punishment.

-- The words “with the permission of the Governor” on a marriage certificate,
+- the words 'with the permission of the Governor' on a marriage certificate

-- The name of your ancestor in a convict muster,
+- the name of your ancestor in a convict muster

-- The name of a ship and year after the person’s name, in a document,
+- the name of a ship and year after the person’s name, in a document

-- Noted as a convict in a census or other official document, such as Colonial Secretary’s Correspondence.
+- noted as a convict in a census or other official document, such as Colonial Secretary’s Correspondence.

 What do I need to start convict research?